RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add an option to show the selected file in the operating system file explorer.
 * Apply smart indentation rules to Python files only.
-For non-Python files, the Editor will only preserve the indentation level of the previous line.
+For non-Python files, the Editor will preserve the indentation level of the previous line.
 * Use `pycodestyle` package instead of `pep8` to do style analysis.